RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/cvss/CVSS.md

     3.  ~~60% of CVSS v3 CVEs are ranked Critical or High (7+)
     4.  \>96% of CVEs are ranked Medium or higher (4+)

+## Don't use CVSS Base Scores alone to assess risk

-!!! tip "Don't use CVSS Scores alone to assess risk."
+!!! tip "Don't use CVSS Base Scores alone to assess risk."

-    Many organizations use CVSS Scores alone to assess risk despite repeated guidance against this.
+    Many organizations use CVSS Base Scores alone to assess risk despite repeated guidance against this.

     **A Critical or High CVSS Severity is not the same as a Critical or High Risk.**